 I’d say that depends on the person – some like to reduce their carbs cold-turkey and others like to ease into it.
 There’s no one-size-fits-all approach and by working together with a specialised dietitian, you’ll make sure your diet is nutritionally adequate and tailored to your needs and preferences.

-After dinner for sure – KetoCacao is perfect as dessert to satisfy my sweet tooth.
+After dinner, your keto chocolates are perfect as dessert to satisfy my sweet tooth.
 I also like to eat a few squares before a workout or when the afternoon is still looooong and I want to stay focused.

 Awesome, thanks Noor.